Research Group in Tourism, Culture, and Territory

 Linkedin

-Professor and Academic Coordinator of the Bachelor's Degree in Tourism.
-Researcher at TURCiT
+Academic Coordinator of the Bachelor’s Degree in Digital Business and Tourism

 Emma Pla - Directora del Máster en Innovación de la gestión Turística, investigadora y docente